|Zora Neale Hurston Prize|

 Aron Myers, Florida State University, for his documentary, soundtrack, and curriculum guide The Life and Times of Zora Neale Hurston (2008)

 Jelani Mahiri, University of California, Berkeley, for his paper "Slavery, Inequality and Informal Work: A Genealogical Investigation of Occupational Folklore in Brazil" (2009)

 Sheila Bock, The Ohio State University, for "’Grappling to Think Clearly’: Vernacular Theorizing in Robbie McCauley’s Sugar” (2010)

 Vincent Joos, University of North Carolina, Chapel Hill, for his paper "The Natchez Fire: A Profile of African American Remembrance in a Small Mississippi Town” (2011)

 Kate Parker Horigan, The Ohio State University, for her paper "Unofficial Histories in Katrina Survivor Narratives” (2012)

-Tyler D. Perry, University of South Carolina, for his paper "Married in Slavery Time: Jumping the Broom in Atlantic Perspective” (2016)
+Tyler D. Parry, University of South Carolina, for his paper "Married in Slavery Time: Jumping the Broom in Atlantic Perspective” (2016)